JuanjoCatala/IPShow/README.md

 ## General info
->Geolocalize your IP address, and test if it's a tor exit node.
+>Geolocalize your IP or a custom one, and test if it's a tor exit node.
 Just executing this script.

 ## Setup